 Minimum Wage Workers by Education

-According to the Bureau of Labour Statistics, 34.4% of minimum wage workers are high school graduates, while only 0.4% of those with a professional degree are minimum wage workers.
-Workers who went to college but have no degree make up 27.2% of minimum wage workers, a higher percentage than those with 1 to 3 years of high school (10.3%).[4]
-Trusted source
+According to the Bureau of Labour Statistics, 36% of minimum wage workers are high school graduates, while only 0.5% of minimum wage workers hold a professional degree.
+Workers who went to college but have no degree make up 28.1% of minimum-wage workers.[4]✓

 Bureau of Labor Statistics